 The Meaning of the Numbers

 The number 1151 of an LGA 1151 socket means it has 1151 land contacts.
 In other words, it has 1151 protruding pins that are used to connect to the pads on the CPU.
-Arranged as a grid 40 x 40, the 24 x 16 section is depopulated in the center of the grid.
+Arranged as a grid of 40 x 40, the 24 x 16 section is depopulated in the center of the grid.

 Moreover also depopulated from the socket edges and corners for the 1151 sockets.
 The 1155 socket, with the architecture being different, has exactly 1155 pins.
 The function of each pin is switched around to increase efficiency.